 As hard as the FBI tries, people’s rights keep getting in the way of their investigations!

-The latest revelation came out of a court case in which a Doctor is being prosecuted by the FBI.
-The doctor was nabbed for child pornography, after one image was found on his computer by a Geek Squad employee in the obscure space that requires high tech digging to find deleted images and files stored automatically while browsing the web.
+Last year revelations came out of a court case in which a doctor was being prosecuted by the FBI.
+The doctor was nabbed for child pornography after an image was found on his computer by a Geek Squad employee in the obscure space that requires high tech digging to find deleted images and files stored automatically while browsing the web.

-But more information has come to light that shows the FBI paid, and even trained, Geek Squad employees to go snooping around customers’ computers looking for a crime.
-And of course this was all done without warrants.
+But more information has come to light that shows the FBI paid $500 to Geek Squad employees to report child abuse images.
+The FBI even trained Geek Squad employees to go snooping around customers’ computers looking for a crime.
+And of course, this was all done without warrants.

 The FBI Distributes Child Porn

 This is not the first controversial tactic the FBI has used in combating child pornography.

 When the FBI took over the servers of a child pornography site called Playpen, they continued to host the servers for two weeks in order to catch criminals using the website.